 Redwoods store thousands of gallons of water, so in the dry summer months they never run out, and consequently probably grow 12 months of the year.
 The wood doesn't contain gooey pitch like pines, firs, spruces and larches and thus doesn't burn easily.
 The 20-inch or thicker bark is an excellent insulator — in the north of its range, fire frequencies are in the order of 600- to 800-year events.
 The bark is high in tannic acid and the wood is filled with volatile essential oils which make it very rot resistant.
 Though insects do infest redwoods none can singularly kill mature trees.

-Coast redwoods have survived climate changes, geologic upheavals and ice ages.
+Coast redwoods have survived climate change, geologic upheaval and ice ages.
 Today they exist only along a narrow strip of land about 435 miles long reaching from southwest Oregon to the Big Sur.
 There are three distinct populations: northern, central and southerly.

 The real story occurs way up in the treetops.
 Redwoods can sprout a forest above a forest — scientists think that this is in response to mechanical damage and to seek more available light needed to be captured to make more food.